 7. Restart Windows Audio Service

-Although it is rare, Windows Audio Service might stop working on your PC.
-There can be several reasons ranging from malware activities to incomplete Windows Update issues that cause this.
+Although rare, Windows Audio Service might stop working on your PC.
+This can be caused by several factors, ranging from malware activities to incomplete Windows Update issues.

 Follow these simple steps to restart Windows Audio Service: